This post may contain affiliate links.

 Image Credit: Deposit Photos

-The space under your kitchen sink may seem like a great place to keep backup paper towels, paper bags, or napkins handy, but moisture or potential leaks from pipes can damage these items.
-If you have a pantry, linen closet, or even a shelf in the garage, you should opt to keep your extra paper goods there.
+The space under your kitchen sink may seem like a great place to keep backup paper towels, paper bags, or napkins handy, but moisture or leaks from pipes can damage them.
+If you have a pantry, a linen closet, or even a shelf in the garage, you should opt to keep your extra paper goods there.

 Root Vegetables